 It is the intent of Akron Edgewood Homes, LLC (the "Phase 1 Owner"), Edgewood Village, LLC (the "Phase 4 Owner"), Marian Hall Building, LLC (the "Phase 5 Owner") and Edgewood Village South, LLC (the "EVS Owner") and AMHA to operate Phase 1, Phase 4, Phase 5, and EVS as one residential development.
 Accordingly, as used herein, the term "Development" shall be meant to refer to the entire Edgewood Village community or particularly to Phase 1, Phase 4, Phase 5 or EVS as the context of the particular provision may require.
 Additionally, as used herein the term "Owner" shall refer to the Phase 1 Owner, the Phase 4 Owner, the Phase 5 Owner, and the EVS Owner collectively, or individually as the context of the provision may require.
-Provided however, that nothing herein shall be construed as creating any obligations upon the Phase 1 Owner for Phase 4, Phase 5 or EVS or the tenants thereof; upon the Phase 4 Owner for Phase 1, Phase 5, or EVS or the tenants thereof; upon the Phase 4, or Phase 5 or the tenants thereof.
+Provided however, that nothing herein shall be construed as creating any obligations upon the Phase 1 Owner for Phase 4, Phase 5 or EVS or the residents thereof; upon the Phase 4 Owner for Phase 1, Phase 5, or EVS or the residents thereof; upon the Phase 5 Owner for Phase 4, EVS or the residents thereof; or upon the EVS Owner for Phase 1, Phase 4, or Phase 5 or the residents thereof.

-This Policy describes the procedures to be followed by the Owner's management agent in selecting new tenants for all units in the Development and assessing such tenants' continuing eligibility for occupancy of such units.
+This Policy describes the procedures to be followed by the Owner's management agent in selecting new residents for all units in the Development and assessing such residents' continuing eligibility for occupancy of such units.